Plan Your Visit

 The Ship is free to visit on a first-come, first-served basis.
 Please be aware that visitors must pass through a security inspection and show federal or state photo identification, such as a driver’s license or passport, before embarking on USS Constitution.
 Visitors under the age of 18 do not require a photo identification card.

-All visitors to USS Constitution are required to pass through a security screening and show federal or state photo identification, such as a driver’s license or passport.
-Visitors under the age of 18 do not require a photo identification card, but are required to go through the screening process.
+All visitors to USS Constitution are required to pass through a security screening, show federal or state photo identification, such as a driver’s license or passport, and wear a face covering.
+Visitors under the age of 18 do not require a photo identification card, but are required to go through the screening process and wear a face mask.
 Similar to airport security, visitors will be asked to remove bulky articles of clothing such as jackets, all jewelry, watches, belts, and all bags, luggage, or backpacks to allow the item to be examined.
-For a full list of banned and restricted items, visit the Ship’s website.

 The Museum is committed to accessibility for all visitors.
 The Museum’s two-floors of exhibits are physically accessible to walkers, wheelchairs, scooters, and strollers.
 Service animals are welcome, but must be under the control of the owner at all times.
 An assistive listening system is available for our introductory film, the Nation’s Ship.